jason-guanqun/EmailSpamClassifier/README.md

 The data file contains two folders: train_data and test_data.
 There are a total of about 4,400 emails for training in train_data folder placed in two subfolders ham and spam.
 Emails in the ham folder are considered legitimate or not-spam, while the emails in the spam folder are considered spam.
 Each email is a separate text file in these subfolders.
 These emails have been slightly preprocessed to remove meta-data information.
 ## MusicClassifier
+### Description
+The given dataset comes from musical songs domain.
+It consists of about 1/2 Million songs from 20th and 21st century.
+The task is to predict the year the song was released given the musical content of the song.

+To ease the preprocessing burden, each song (observation) has already been vectorized into 90 high quality timbre based features.
 ### Instructions
 The data file contains three variables: trainx, trainy, testx.